AAFC-BICoE/acceptor/README.md

 acceptor
 ========

-bash script for acknowledging of login messages &amp; logging acceptance
+bash script for acknowledging of login messages &amp; logging acceptance.

+Communicates changes to login users and makes sure users have acknowledged these changes, putting the onus on the user to deal with any impact on their work.

 * Run at login with a message that must be accepted by the user before proceeding
 * Logs the acceptance